 If you’re dealing with night sweats or if you’re just a hot sleeper in general, you will want to make sure when you’re shopping for a new mattress that you find one with great airflow and breathability.
 Otherwise, your mattress could end up making you more hot.

 So how do you know if a mattress is cooling?
-We’ll share our top 8 picks for the best cooling mattresses for hot sleepers and help you understand how a cooling mattress can help alleviate those hot, sleepless nights.
+We’ll share our top 8 picks for the best cooling mattresses for hot sleepers and help you understand how to find a cooling mattress that can help alleviate those hot, sleepless nights.

 By clicking on the products below, we may receive a commission at no cost to you, the reader.
 It’s how we fund our Mattress Lab and bring you better mattress reviews and comparisons.

 All of these mattresses do a great job of cooling, but some appeal to certain sleepers more than others.
 Take a look at materials, price, and other performance factors to help you decide which bed can finally help you kick your night sweats.

 I LOVE IT!
 That night was the first night I slept pain free, sweat free ALL NIGHT!”Kerrin M.

 Available in plush soft: 3/10; luxury firm: 5.5-6.5/10; and firm: 8/10

 Made with high-quality and eco-friendly materials, the Saatva mattress naturally sleeps cool and comfortable.
 Specifically, the layer of pocketed coils promotes air flow throughout the mattress, while minimizing motion transfer.

 The luxury pillow top cushions your hips and shoulders, but doesn’t retain too much heat thanks to the organic cotton cover.